kristianfreeman/kristianfreeman.com/src/content/blog/how-to-build-a-discord-notification-bot-for-new-ghost-members.md

   });
 ```

 [Discohook](https://discohook.org/) is a great interactive playground for testing your message content before sending it to Discord, including testing embeds, custom content and avatars, and more.
-Of course, [Discord’s API documentation](https://discord.com/developers/docs/intro) is a good reference as well – if you want to customize the output of this serverless function to your use-case, [check out D](https://discord.com/developers/docs/resources/webhook#execute-webhook)iscord’s [`execute-webhook` endpoint documentation](https://discord.com/developers/docs/resources/webhook#execute-webhook) to learn more about the available options.
+Of course, [Discord’s API documentation](https://discord.com/developers/docs/intro) is a good reference as well – if you want to customize the output of this serverless function to your use-case, [check out Discord's `execute-webhook` endpoint documentation](https://discord.com/developers/docs/resources/webhook#execute-webhook) to learn more about the available options.